CSteigueber/coding-test-for-Teamleader/README.md

 To run the programme please execute Model/model.php Which order to read is hardcoded in model.php because I didn't focus on how to recieve the order and rather coded the discount calculation.

+# Reasoning of the programme:

+First the .json files are read into the programme to get the input.
+The example-order is read into the $input variable.
+In the next step an Order object is created and fed with the input data.
+Into this object data from the products.json are loaded to include all nesseccary data for the order.
+Next, a customer object is built from the customer matching his id with the customer-id from the order.
+In the following step, the order is checked for available discounts, which are applied if reasonable.
+At last, an output message is created to communicate the total amount the customer has to pay, as well as information about the applied discounts.

+# Further reasoning:

+I created an Order class to increase readability, maintenance, and reusability of the code.
+All functions concerning the Order object are included as methods, again this eases readability, maintenance and reusability.

 Below is the original readme.md file provided by [Teamleader](https://www.teamleader.eu/company/engineering) (with minor changes)
 # ------------------------------------------------------